 Call the two sheets Game and Test.

 When we start writing our game code it will be useful to have an easy way to refer to each worksheet in code.
 To give each sheet a sensible code name we can use the VB Editor.
 You can open this by heading to the Developer tab in the ribbon and clicking the Visual Basic button.
-If you can't see it, this blog shows you how to display the Developer tab.
 The easiest way to get into the VB Editor is to press ALT + F11 on your keyboard.